DevMountain/mentor-project-phase-handbook/README.md

 ### Technical Questions

 This should take up a majority of the time with the interview.
 With these questions we typically based the questions off how well the student had been doing in the course.
 Give them a few questions they can answer and at least one they can't.
 This gives them at least a little bit of confidence and it is also good to see how they handle a situation where they don't know the answer.
-Pick a few from each section then pick one from the toy problem section.
-The toy problem should be hard enough for them where they will have to think about it and can't just jump strait into code.
-The purpose of the white board problem is to see how they think, not if they can solve it.

-Also this list is not the definitive list, feel free to use what ever.

-#### HTML/CSS
+##### HTML/CSS

 One of the questions we found that works super well is giving the student a layout from a website and ask them how they would approach making that layout and where they would draw boxes and why. and what tags they would use to position things.